shifty0g/shifty0g.github.io/_posts/2019-04-17-cheatsheet-bash.md

 To install or use most of these can be added into `.bashrc` file providing you have the tool setup correctly.

-I will keep adding cool bits to this list overtime
+I will keep adding cool bits to this list overtime.

 nmap
 ======